abduljaleel/demo/readme.md

 - Keep images optimized (WebP/AVIF) and sized appropriately.
 - Use preconnect for fonts (already included) and limit font weights to what you need.
 - Consider inlining critical CSS for production if needed.
+ - Prefer vector/SVG where possible.
+All shipped logos and the hero artwork are lightweight SVGs.

 Deployment